Estates Records Management

 File naming guidance

 How we name documents, emails or folders is key to ease of access and identification.
-Increased use of cloud storage has made it even more vital to think about how you are naming your files, to ensure they can be accessed across different platforms.
+Increased use of cloud storage has made it even more vital to think about how file should be named, to ensure they can be accessed across different platforms.

 In general, a title should be: